Classic Motorcycle Build

 You'll need a way to prevent the chain from turning while removing sprocket nut.
 Here I'm using a universal primary chain locking tool.

 The alternator rotor may or may not come off easily.
-If not, apply equal pressure with two tire levers or similar from behind.
+If not, you can try applying equal pressure with two tire levers (or similar) from behind.

 Be sure to collect the rotor keyway, collar, and shim.